 What does a Housekeeper do?

 A housekeeper plays a vital role in maintaining a clean and organized living space.
-This position involves a variety of tasks to ensure that the home is tidy and comfortable.
-Housekeepers clean rooms, dust surfaces, and vacuum floors.
-They also wash dishes, do laundry, and sometimes prepare simple meals.
-Housekeepers may also be responsible for organizing and storing items to keep the space clutter-free.
+This position involves a variety of tasks to ensure that the home is tidy and welcoming.
+Housekeepers clean rooms, bathrooms, and common areas.
+They also do laundry, change linens, and vacuum or sweep floors.
+Some housekeepers may also prepare meals or assist with light housekeeping duties.
+This role requires attention to detail and a strong work ethic.

 How to become a Housekeeper?